Copenhagen - The Adventure Begins

 Travelling to Europe from Australia

 The fact is that Melbourne is, with the exception of New Zealand, a long way from anywhere.
-Getting to and from Europe really is quite an endeavor.
+Getting to and from Europe really is quite an endeavour.

 The Long And Winding Road